 Source code

-Tap is open source under the MIT license.
-You can find the code on Codeberg.
+Tap is open-sourced under the MIT license.
+You can find the code on tangled.